bibliotechy/ikaria/src/articles/counter-narrative-for-psychic-diversity.md

 co-founder of the Icarus Project, I use this article to make my understanding of that history and its key documents more widely available.

-**Keywords** Community-based practices.
-Consumer activism .
-Mad pride .
-Intrapersonal narrative .
-Interpersonal narrative .
-Cultural studies.
-Narrative power analysis.
-Alternative forms of mental health care .
-Biopsychiatry .
+**Keywords** Community-based practices · Consumer activism · Mad pride · Intrapersonal narrative · Interpersonal narrative · Cultural studies · Narrative power analysis · Alternative forms of mental health care · Biopsychiatry · Bipolar disorder
-Bipolar disorder

 ## Emergence of the icarus project